This post is sponsored by Sanofi & Regeneron

 It is important to also ask your eczema specialist about treatment options.
 One option I recently learned about is Dupixent® (dupilumab).
 Although I’m not taking Dupixent, I want to share what I’ve learned about this option.
 Everyone is different, so speaking to your healthcare provider about the right treatment plan for you is important.
-Dupixent is a first-of-its-kind biologic treatment approved by the FDA to treat people aged 6 years and older with moderate-to-severe AD (eczema) that is not well-controlled with prescription therapies used on the skin (topical) or who cannot use topical therapies.
+Dupixent is a first-of-its-kind biologic treatment approved by the FDA to treat adults and children 6 years of age and older with moderate-to-severe AD (eczema) that is not well-controlled with prescription therapies used on the skin (topical) or who cannot use topical therapies.
 Dupixent should not be used in patients who are allergic to Dupixent or to any of its ingredients.
 Dupixent works from the inside to help treat a source of underlying inflammation that contributes to AD.
 Please see Important Safety Information below.

 4. Washing with care

 Another thing that comes to mind for my life with moderate eczema is the special attention that goes into washing clothes, bedding, and even our bodies.
 Living with both eczema and sensitive skin, making the switch to fragrance-free laundry detergent is something I wish I did sooner.
 Understanding which ingredients are potential triggers can help you make more informed decisions while shopping for detergents and soap.

 5. Clothing can be complicated (but doesn’t have to be!)